-When most people think of body image and self confidence issues, they tend to picture an overweight women looking at herself in the mirror.
+When most people think of body image and self-confidence issues, they tend to picture an overweight woman looking at herself in the mirror.
 But, people of all sizes can experience body image shaming.
 Skinny girls have a hard time too.
 Shaming related to body size or shape can affect people of both genders, all ages, and all body types.
+Yes, there is body shaming for skinny girls too.

 Since most articles and reports focus on overweight individuals, I want to point out that thin people can have body image issues too.
 Skinny shaming is real and hurtful.
 No one should be made fun of for the way their body is shaped.